 Employees who learn together will work together more effectively.
 They’ll understand how their peers work, their unique perspectives, their strengths and their weaknesses.
 When problems arise, they’ll know who to go to for help and will be comfortable enough to do so.
 In short, they’ll be an effective team.

 But it starts with how they learn together.
-Employee development that focuses on interpersonal relationships will build cultures of learning which are more adaptive to change.
+Employee development that focuses on interpersonal relationships will build a team culture of learning which is more adaptive to change.

-“Employee development that focuses on interpersonal relationships will build cultures of learning which are more adaptive to change.”
+“Employee development that focuses on interpersonal relationships will build a team culture of learning which is more adaptive to change.”

 Additionally, leaders who mentor junior employees will uncover future leaders and high potential employees.
 They’ll gain access to the next generation of talent’s perspectives and make better decisions because of it.

-Siloed independent training may disrupt employee work and be considered irrelevant.
-Take, for example, that “76% of millennials believe professional development opportunities are one of the most important aspects of company culture.”
-But “an IBM study revealed that employees who feel they cannot develop in the company and fulfill their career goals are 12 times more likely to leave the company.”
+Independent training may be disruptive to employees’ work and its fixed nature makes it lose relevance fast.
+Take, for example, 76% of millennials say professional development opportunities are one of the most valuable aspects of company culture.
+But an IBM study showed when employees feel they can’t grow in the company and fulfill their career goals, they’re 12 times more likely to leave for other opportunities.”

-“76% of millennials believe professional development opportunities are one of the most important aspects of company culture.”
+“76% of millennials say professional development opportunities are one of the most valuable aspects of company culture.”

-Social Learning, on the other hand, is relevant because employees direct it.
+Corporate social learning stays relevant, fresh, and flexible because employees direct it.
 They discuss their ideas, challenges, and goals with peers, mentors, and coaches.
 Their discussions can introduce new perspectives and feedback that lead to new insights and, thus, learning.
-Additionally, employees will buy into what they learn because they direct it.
+Additionally, employees will buy into what they learn because they are in the driver’s seat.

 All of these effectively bring employees together to learn from each other and grow personally and professionally.